Magglish/obsidian/Marcin/Książki/ML System Design/ML System Design.md

 However, because most modern distributed systems batch queries to process them together, often concurrently, higher latency might also mean higher throughput.
 ![[Processing query at a time.png]]
+11. When thinking about latency, it’s important to keep in mind that latency is not an individual number but a distribution.